Kelyn Rowe: Professional

+After professional retirement

+On March 16, 2025, Ballard FC announced that Kelyn Rowe would be joining the club for their run in the 2025 U.S. Open Cup.
+Rowe later confirmed that he was only joining the team for one match.
+Ballard FC lost their first match to Spokane Velocity FC, with Rowe starting and being substituted off in the 79th minute.
+He returned to the club's roster in the fall for Ballard's qualifier games for the 2026 U.S. Open Cup.

 International

 Rowe played for the U.S. U-18 national team, and the U.S. U-20 national team, starting in all three games, scoring three goals and assisting on one in the 2011 CONCACAF U-20 Championship tournament, while wearing the number 10 jersey.

 Rowe was added to the December U-23 Men's National Team training camp roster in 2012.

 Rowe was named to the senior national team squad for the 2017 CONCACAF Gold Cup.
 He made his debut in a friendly match against Ghana on July 1, 2017, and scored his first goal in a group stage match against Nicaragua on July 15, 2017.